AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 * Fixed an issue that showed no error message when the synchronization of Adobe Experience Manager content failed for a delivery, due to a misconfiguration of the external account (incorrect account or password).
 A message now displays in case of failure, allowing you to identify more easily the issue.
 * Fixed an issue that occurred when selecting the **Update** operation type in the **Update data** activity.
 If the data to update was incorrect, the workflow would be in error and fail.
 In case of incorrect data, the workflow will not fail, and the records will be stored into a **Rejects** outbound transition.
 * Fixed an issue that could prevent workflows containing sub-workflows from working.
-* Fixed an issue when editing a campaign template description that prevented the **Save** button from displaying when copy-pasting symbols like, for example, Japanase characters.
+* Fixed an issue when editing a campaign template description that prevented the **Save** button from displaying when copy-pasting symbols like, for example, Japanese characters.
 * Fixed an issue which could prevent you from changing the tracking server in the instance configuration wizard.
 * Fixed an issue which prevented the description of a campaign or campaign template from being saved when clicking outside of the window before clicking the **Save** button.
 * Fixed an issue that could prevent the **Number of active billing profiles** (billingActiveContactCount) technical workflow from working.
 This could happen if a link had been performed on a calculated field in a schema extension.
 Large amount of data was created, which could lead the database to run out of temporary space.
-* Fixed an issue with the **Data loading (file)** activity, which could prevent you from importing Japanase characters from txt and csv files if they were positionned at the end of the file.
+* Fixed an issue with the **Data loading (file)** activity, which could prevent you from importing Japanese characters from txt and csv files if they were positioned at the end of the file.
 * Fixed an issue with continuous deliveries which could prevent the **Analysis Started** and **Analysis Completed** fields from being populated correctly.
 * Fixed an issue that could display an error message when trying to preview SMS messages after a query on another schema than **Recipient** (nms:recipient).
-* Windows NT authentication has been removed from the available authentication methods when configuring a new database with a Microsoft SQL Sever.
+* Windows NT authentication has been removed from the available authentication methods when configuring a new database with a Microsoft SQL Server.
 * Fixed an issue when using the Snowflake FDA connector.
 A user with the Snowflake FDA access name rights could not execute a query on a Snowflake schema.
 An error of the type "Password not found" was displayed in the logs.
 (NEO-23851)
 * Fixed an issue when using an FDA connector which happened when the linked FDA schema name was a substring of an element name of the current schema.
-This occurred, for example, if the FDA schema was "cust and one of the elements within the Recipient schema was "customer.
-When fetching the column inside the "customer element and adding a column from the "cust" FDA schema, the value for the local column was missing.
+This occurred, for example, if the FDA schema was "cust" and one of the elements within the Recipient schema was "customer".
+When fetching the column inside the "customer" element and adding a column from the "cust" FDA schema, the value for the local column was missing.
 (NEO-20193)
 * The database cleanup workflow has been optimized for Teradata in order to improve performance.
 (NEO-19959)
 * Fixed an issue in workflows when fetching records from an external database and inserting them in the Campaign database.
 (NEO-26359)
 * Improved the error message displayed when inserting an image from Adobe Target and the tenant name was empty in the external account.